Margarita Babina, World Supermodel 2000

 Early in her career, she was often asked about freckles.
 There are a lot of them on her face in summer, but in winter they disappear somewhere.

-“I was 9 years old when my mother took me to a modeling school, where studied only 14 -year-old girls.
+“I was 9 years old when my mother took me to a modeling school, where only 14-year-old girls studied.
 Later I realized that I was taller than the others.”

-After winning the contest, she finished 9th grade and started working hard.
-She worked in New York, Tokyo, Paris, Milan, London.
+After winning the contest, she finished the 9th grade and started working hard.
+To tell the truth, she worked in New York, Tokyo, Paris, Milan, London.
 Young girl became a successful model.

 “Perhaps the most interesting show was Antonio Marras’ one in Milan.
 The catwalk was paved with fresh, fragrant herbs.
-We were like fairies on the field.”
+We were like fairies in the field.”

-“I like knitting because I can knit everywhere: at home, in the car, on plane and train.
-People become kinder and smile when they see me with spokes.”
+“I like knitting because I can knit everywhere: at home, in the car, on the plane and train.
+People become kinder and smile when they see me with knitting needles.”